BradleyCodeU/bradleycodeu.github.io/_apcsa/207_iteration/CodingBatWarmup1.md

 Complete the problems in the third column: sumDouble, makes10, notString, front3, front22, in1020, delDel, intMax, max1020, endUp.

-When finished, click the done link in the top-right corned and turn in the URL of your Done page.
+When finished, click the done link in the top-right corner and turn in the URL of your Done page.

 ![Coding Bat](/apcsa/207_iteration/cb02.png)